gear-tech/gear/galloc/docs/optimization.md

 ### Implementation without static buffer
 <a name="without"></a>
-We've tried to remove the static buffer and use only <kbd>dlmalloc</kbd>-like implementation, but it showed no significant performance improvement.
-In most cases, it even showed worse performance.
-So it seems that the static buffer is not the bottleneck.
+We attempted to eliminate the static buffer and instead utilize a <kbd>dlmalloc</kbd> default implementation, but it did not result in any significant performance improvement.
+In fact, in most cases, it actually demonstrated worse performance.
+Hence, it appears that the static buffer is not the bottleneck.

 ### Test data